 If luxury and exclusivity are at the top of your branding objectives, exploring modern fonts could be the direction for you.
 These typefaces often give off a sense of sophistication and complexity, and an overall feel of power, most effective with younger, more hip demographics.

 Formal, elegant and feminine.
 A brand looking to display these kinds of characteristics should use a cursive font, but with extreme caution.
 Logos are often resized, and this could cause readability issues with handwritten font-based logos.
 Copy with these fonts should also remain short, as extended cursive text can cause strain on the reader’s eye.

 Other fonts that do not fit into the aforementioned categories are quite commonplace in logo design, with many businesses opting to have fonts designed specifically for their branding.
 These typically do not convey simplicity or elegance, but designing a unique font for the specific message you are trying to get across can be quite effective.

 Like with all elements of branding, know who your target market is and what message you are trying to convey to them.
 Your logo copy is important, but how it is presented can make or break your logo design.
-Once you’ve decided how you would like to use your fonts to convey your brand, considering designing your logo.
+Once you’ve decided how you’d like to use fonts to convey your brand, consider designing a logo.